Post

 Coordinate System

 This model is established under the Front-Left-Universe (FLU) inertial coordinate system.
-The origin of the coordinate system is fixed at the vehicle’s center of mass, with the $x$-axis pointing in the vehicle’s longitudinal direction towards the front.
-The $y$-axis is perpendicular to the $x$-axis and points to the left of the vehicle, while the $z$-axis is perpendicular to both the $x$ and $y$ axes, pointing upwards.
+The origin of the coordinate system is fixed at the vehicle’s center of mass, with the x-axis pointing in the vehicle’s longitudinal direction towards the front.
+The y-axis is perpendicular to the x-axis and points to the left of the vehicle, while the z-axis is perpendicular to both the x and y axes, pointing upwards.
 It’s worth noting that the global (map) coordinate system is the East-North-Universe (ENU).
 The coordinate system is shown in sketch below

 coordinate system